simonw/til/python/rye.md

     rye pin cpython@3.11

 As far as I can tell all this did was write `3.11.1` to a `~/.python-version` file.
 I'm not sure if there are any tools other than Rye which pay attention to this file.
+(UPDATE: [pyenv uses this file too](https://github.com/pyenv/pyenv#understanding-python-version-selection))

 Actually fetching versions of Python can be done using `rye toolchain fetch VERSION`, for example: